 Symptoms: In the case of overdose, anticholinergic effects may be observed.

 Therapy: If required, parasympathomimetic drugs should be administered.
 Ophthalmological advice should be sought in cases of glaucoma urgently.
 Cardiovascular complications should be treated according to usual therapeutic principles.
 In case of respiratory paralysis: intubation, artificial respiration should be considered.
 Catheterisation may be required for urinary retention.
 In addition, appropriate supportive measures should be used as required.

 Buscopan is contraindicated in: patients who have demonstrated prior hypersensitivity to hyoscine butylbromide or any other component of the product; myasthenia gravis; mechanical stenosis in the gastrointestinal tract; paralytical or obstructive ileus; megacolon.

-In case of rare hereditary conditions that may be incompatible with an excipient of the product (please refer to Precautions) the use of the product is contraindicated.
+In case of rare hereditary conditions that may be incompatible with an excipient of the product (see Precautions) the use of the product is contraindicated.

 In case severe, unexplained abdominal pain persists or worsens, or occurs together with symptoms like fever, nausea, vomiting, changes in bowel movements, abdominal tenderness, decreased blood pressure, fainting or blood in stool, medical advice should immediately be sought.

 Because of the potential risk of anticholinergic complications, caution should be used in patients prone to narrow angle glaucoma as well as in patients susceptible to intestinal or urinary outlet obstructions and in those inclined to tachyarrhythmia.